yaya2devops/aws-cloud-project-bootcamp/journal/week2.md

 ## Honeycomb Who Am I?
-The "Honeycomb Who Am I?" project is designed to provide insights into your system's behavior and performance by leveraging the power of Honeycomb, a distributed tracing and observability platform.
+The **Honeycomb Who Am I?** project is designed to provide insights into your system's behavior and performance by leveraging the power of Honeycomb, a distributed tracing and observability platform.
 1. **Accessing the Tool:**
 Navigate to the URL provided [here](https://honeycomb-whoami.glitch.me/) to access the "Honeycomb Who Am I?" tool interface.